-Planting & Growing

-Paper Birch will grow to be about 60 feet tall at maturity, with a spread of 35 feet.
+Planting & Growing Renaissance Reflection Paper Birch will grow to be about 40 feet tall at maturity, with a spread of 30 feet.
 It has a low canopy with a typical clearance of 3 feet from the ground, and should not be planted underneath power lines.
 It grows at a medium rate, and under ideal conditions can be expected to live for 70 years or more.
 This tree does best in full sun to partial shade.
 It prefers to grow in average to moist conditions, and shouldn't be allowed to dry out.
 It is not particular as to soil type or pH.
 It is somewhat tolerant of urban pollution.
 Consider applying a thick mulch around the root zone in winter to protect it in exposed locations or colder microclimates.
-This species is native to parts of North America.
+This is a selection of a native North American species.

-Paper Birch Photo courtesy of NetPS Plant Finder
+Renaissance Reflection Paper Birch bark Photo courtesy of NetPS Plant Finder